Wallet or bumbag

 Put your cash in different pockets and never leave it unattended in your tent.

-In total you would need about £445 to pay for everything you need.
+In total, you would need about £467.75 to pay for everything you need.

-However, you could cut back the cost if you cannot afford £445, or you could spend more if you have a larger budget and want some extra luxury.
+You could spend more if you have a larger budget and want some extra luxury

 If you have more money to spend, you could: